 General anesthesia is used for more involved operations, such as tummy tucks, breast procedures, more extensive nasal surgery, standard liposuction, and some facelifts.
 It is the same technique usually used in hospitals and surgicenters for operations such as appendectomy, gallbladder surgery, laparoscopic surgery, and many orthopedic surgeries.

 In the past few decades, sophisticated monitoring techniques and new highly refined medications have combined to make general anesthesia very safe, and recovery from it is smoother and faster than previously.
-General anesthesia uses anesthetic gases as well as intravenous medicines, and often involves a breathing tube (placed after you are asleep).
+General anesthesia uses anesthetic gases as well as intravenous medicines and often involves a breathing tube (placed after you are asleep).
 For more details about general anesthesia, please see below.

 Before meeting you, your anesthesiologist reviews your medical record thoroughly, including your health history and the procedure(s) that will be performed, and discusses your case with Dr. Singer.
-The evening before your surgery, your anesthesiologist will call you to answer any questions you have about your anesthesia, and will meet and talk personally with you on the morning of your surgery.
+The evening before your surgery, your anesthesiologist will call you to answer any questions you have about your anesthesia and will meet and talk personally with you on the morning of your surgery.

 Dr. Singer works exclusively with board-certified anesthesiologists who are members of ASMG, Inc., San Diego’s premier anesthesiology medical group.
-Your anesthesiologist will not only deliver your anesthesia but will provide continuing medical assessment of your condition by monitoring vital life functions such as heart rate and blood pressure.
+Your anesthesiologist will not only deliver your anesthesia but will provide a continuing medical assessment of your condition by monitoring vital life functions such as heart rate and blood pressure.
 They will control your level of anesthesia and will be there as you awaken after surgery.
 Their role in your surgical experience is a very important one.
 That is why we are committed to providing high levels of competency in the area of anesthesia.
 Your safety is our greatest concern.